We know D.C. Get our free newsletter to stay in the know.

-Abe Lincoln: A One-Man Show at Cole Studio
+Abe Lincoln: A One-Man Show

 They say: You probably know that Abe Lincoln was the 16th US president, but did you know he was a joke teller?
 See Abe tell his amusing anecdotes and relate some of his historical decision-making moments before your very eyes, moments before he leaves for Ford’s Theatre to meet his fate.”